cockroachdb/docs/v20.1/demo-stream-changefeed-to-snowflake-aws.md

 ## Step 1.
 Create a cluster

-If you have not done so already, [create a cluster](cockroachcloud-create-your-cluster.html) with **AWS** as your preferred cloud provider.
+If you have not done so already, [create a cluster](cockroachcloud-create-your-cluster.html).

 ## Step 2.
 Configure your cluster